Edward C. Harding, PTA

 Edward C. Harding

 Mr. Harding has practiced throughout the North Shore for over 17 years.
-He is recognized for his expert knowledge in functional movement, his incorporation of core training, his inspired treatment plans and his devoted teaching nature.
+He is recognized for his expert knowledge in movement patterns, his incorporation of core training, his inspired treatment plans and his devoted teaching nature.
 Ed’s strengths also lie in his business acumen; his detailed knowledge of insurance companies and his financial management talents create a smooth and hassle-free rehabilitation experience.

-Ed Harding graduated from Malden High School.
+Ed Harding graduated from Malden High School in Malden, MA.
 There he participated in martial arts and marching band, focusing on the drums.
 He was also deeply involved with the Spartans Drum & Bugle Corps in Nashua, NH.

 Following high school, Ed began his career following his passions in music and the martial arts.
 He taught music and drums throughout the community.
 He also taught martial arts, opening his own dojo within Iron Rail Gymnastics Academy in Wenham, MA.
 Ed is still the lead instructor there, teaching people of all ages and ability levels, as well as offering private lessons focusing on children with cerebral palsy.